parinfer/parinfer.js/lib/parinfer.js.md

 ## Using in an Editor

 The description of Parinfer thus far would completely satisfy the requirements for a standalone file processor outside of an editor.
-But in order for it work as an interactive and user-friendly editor mode (i.e. auto-processing your code while you type), we must add additional features.
+But in order for it to work as an interactive and user-friendly editor mode (i.e. auto-processing your code while you type), we must add additional features.

 Thus, these final sections describe when and how Parinfer sometimes lets you break some of its aforementioned rules so they don't get in your way.
 The next